harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 **STUDIES SHOW PEAK EFFICACY AT 5mg PER DAY**

 * [A weekly low-dose tamoxifen vs raloxifene vs placebo in premenopausal women with estrogen receptor-positive breast cancer](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4053157)  — This study examined the efficacy of doses at **1mg** and **5mg** per day and found *the two lower doses are just as effective* *as the previous standard of 20mg per day*.
 “Considering results of our previous studies we are now focusing on Tamoxifen at 5mg per day.
 A weekly dose of 10mg/week is suggested as an alternative.”

 * [Randomized dose trial of Tamoxifen at low doses in hormone replacement therapy](https://www.ncbi.nlm.nih.gov/m/pubmed/17709798/) — This study examined the efficacy of tamoxifen at doses of **1mg**, **5mg** and **10mg** per day.
 “A dose of *5 mg/day was the most effective* and has been selected for a phase III trial in HRT users.”

 * [Randomized trial of low-dose tamoxifen on breast cancer proliferation and estrogen biomarkers](https://www.ncbi.nlm.nih.gov/m/pubmed/12783932/) — “We compared the effects of tamoxifen at **1 mg/day** and **5 mg/day** with those of the standard dose of **20 mg/day**.
 The effects of lower doses … were comparable to those achieved with the standard dose.”

-⚠️ **PCT dosing with Nolvadex has been updated (2020) as follows**:
+**PCT dosing with Nolvadex has been updated (2020) as follows**:

 * **6–8 Weeks** at **5–10 mg ED**.
 Doses can be taken as low as ***5 mg/day*** if sides are a concern.

-### Clomid (*not recommended*)
+### Clomid

-⚠️ **CAUTION**: Clomid's potential side effects include **MOOD SWINGS** and **PERMANENT VISION CHANGES**, *e.g.* a purple tint to vision.

 According to the study previously mentioned,^(14) and thus recommended by the FDA, Clomid for hypogonadism should be run at 25 mg EOD, 25 mg ED, or 50 mg EOD.
 Again, *the side effects of Clomid can be quite bothersome and bad*. ***Why risk vision changes or vision loss*** running +50-150 mg ED when you could just do 25mg ED or 50mg EOD and get fantastic results?
 Dosing of a PCT including Clomid is as follows: